 Validation Trace Rules

-A public mempool node must simulate the validation prefix and reject the transaction if any of the following occurs before payer_approved = true:
+A public mempool node must simulate the validation prefix and reject the transaction if any of the following occurs before payer has been set:

 a frame in the validation prefix reverts

-a VERIFY frame in the validation prefix exits without the required APPROVE
+a self_verify, only_verify, or pay frame exits without its required APPROVE

 execution uses a banned opcode